-Carl Sandburg College works cooperatively with the various high schools within the Sandburg district that wish to provide college-level courses for their students during the junior and senior years.
+Carl Sandburg College works cooperatively with the high schools within the Sandburg district who wish to provide college-level courses for their students.
 Dual credit allows eligible students to receive both high school and college credit for successfully completing college-level courses.
-These college courses may be offered at the high school location or the student may attend at one of the Carl Sandburg College campuses.
+These college courses may be offered at the high school location, online, or the student may attend at one of the Carl Sandburg College campuses.
 Students must have the permission of the high school and obtain sufficient scores on a placement test to enroll in college courses.
 For detailed information, please contact the Welcome Center 309-345-3500 or welcomecenter@sandburg.edu .